stringham/move-ts/README.md

 ## Release Notes

+## 1.11.0

+Support multi select in the explorer for moving multiple items at the same time.
+Must be moving all items from the same folder.

 ## 1.10.0

 Added an option to make edits in vscode instead of changing the files on disk.
 This makes each file changed open in a new tab.
 To enable set `movets.openEditors` to `true` in User Settings.
 For large projects sometimes vscode struggles to open all of the files.